dojo/docs/dojox/charting.rst

 ~~~~~~~~~

 One other type with unique options is the grid.
 This plot type will draw grid lines along the tick marks and supports
-the following four boolean options to determine if lines will be displayed at the horizontal or vertical and major or
+four boolean options to determine if lines will be displayed at the horizontal or vertical and major or
 minor axis tick marks.
+There are also options to determine the stroke used to draw the lines.

 .. js ::